Drinks

 Ingredients in This Recipe

-1. Strong Brewed Coffee or Espresso: The backbone of the drink
+1. Strong Brewed Coffee or Espresso (¾ cup): Forms the bold backbone of the drink and provides rich coffee flavor

-3. Cocoa Powder or Chocolate Syrup: Rich chocolate flavor
+3. Cocoa Powder or Chocolate Syrup (1 tablespoon): Brings deep chocolate flavor and dessert-like richness

-6. Vanilla Extract: Softens the chocolate and mint
+6. Vanilla Extract (¼ teaspoon): Softens and enhances the chocolate and mint flavors

 Ingredient Substitutions